RaspAP/raspap-docs/docs/defaults.md

 ## Overview

 Creating a software routed access point (AP) requires the installation and setup of several Linux services.
-While this project handles every facet of this process for you, it's still recommended that users of RaspAP familiarize themselves with the [steps involved](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md).

 RaspAP uses a "known-good" default configuration as a starting point.
 This facilitates a faster setup by not prompting the user for various network settings during the installation.
 More importantly, it eliminates guesswork that can lead to conflicts down the road.
 When the [manual](/manual/) or [quick installation](/quick/) is completed, the user will have a functional AP that they can then administer with RaspAP's web interface.

+While this project handles every facet of this process for you, it's still recommended that users of RaspAP familiarize themselves with the [steps involved](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md).

+## Configuration directory

+To every extent possible, RaspAP's default settings are contained within the project's `/config` folder.
+The networking defaults, DNS servers, wireless regulatory data and so on are found here.
+In this way, the user may modify RaspAP's baseline application settings without touching code.

+The exception to this is `hostapd.conf` which is managed by `includes/hostapd.php` and effectively rewritten depending on user input.
+This is due to the complexity of this configuration relative to other services managed by the project.

+Baseline configurations for `dhcpcd`, `dnsmasq` (described below) and bridged AP configurations are contained here.

 ## Managing config values